 The film depicts Kuykendall as growing up with an alcoholic mother and workaholic father.
 Back in the 1970s, they are enraged when Kurt is cut from his college basketball team.
 With urging from his fraternity brothers, he becomes the frat’s soccer goalkeeper, even though he protests,

-“Soccer is for pansies”
+“Soccer is for pansies”– a young Kurt Kuykendall

 Within a few months, Kurt becomes the starting GK for the school’s NCAA Division 1 team, and within a few years he is called up to the 1974 US Olympic team training squad.
 Although the film stops there, Kurt eventually went on to play for the New York Cosmos.

 Parts of the film are engaging in its portrayal of college life.
 Jason Burkey (Kurt) reminds me very much of Jake Gyllenhaal in Bubble Boy.
 In real life, Kurt attributes his success to God, but the film mostly soft-peddles its religious message until the credits roll.
-Mostly the film is about shy college guy Jake—oh I mean Kurt—winning cute college virgin girl’s heart while working very hard to overcome his relentlessly disappointed parental naysayers and other barriers.
+Mostly the film is about shy college guy Jake—oh I mean Kurt—winning virginous college girl’s heart while working very hard to overcome his relentlessly disappointed parental naysayers and other barriers.